 "Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family.”
 These are the words of Kofi Annan, former Secretary General of the United Nations and, more recently, joint U.N.-Arab League special envoy to Syria.

-Shaikh Amin, retired chief photographer of Aramco, is currently on his yearly tour of the USA to attend the annual Photographic Society of America conference and spend time with his family.
-In this photo, Tareck Elass (son of late Majed Elass, former Vice President of Government Affairs and Board Member) is seen with his family visiting Shaikh at his son's residence in Princeton, New Jersey in July of 2017.
+Shaikh Amin, retired chief photographer of Aramco, recently went on his yearly tour of the USA to attend the annual Photographic Society of America conference and spend time with his family and friends.
+In this photo, Shaikh sits with his Aramco friend Mohammad Khokhar.

 Aramco reunions are always fun as it brings back wonderful memories of our lives in Saudi Arabia.
 Forty-two former Aramcons living in and around Toronto, including one who came all the way from Cleveland, Ohio, came together at the Bombay Palace Hotel, in Brampton.

 If you’re tasked this holiday season with feeding a house full of hungry kith and kin, here are some ideas you might find helpful.
 Always remember that holidays like Christmas and New Years are meant to be days of joy, of celebration, of love.